seruva19/flare/README.md

 ❓ Now, when [Omost](https://github.com/lllyasviel/Omost) exists, does it make sense to continue developing Flare?
 👉 Yes and no. Currently Omost too is far from the concept I have in mind when I started Flare, but who knows?
 Another option worth reviewing is to integrate Omost as backend into Flare.
 I haven't decided yet.

+❓ OK, and now, with the release of Omnigen, does it even make sense to resume development of Flare at all?
+👉 It does!
+Omnigen will be a great gem of a plugin in my collection 😎

 ## Credits